medic/cht-couch2pg/README.md

 Software for creating read-only replicas of CouchDB data inside PostgreSQL v9.4

-The focus is specifically on Medic Mobile data currently stored in CouchDB.
+The focus is specifically on CHT application data currently stored in CouchDB.
 If you are looking to have a read-only replica of CouchDB data for your application, consider [couch2pg](https://www.npmjs.com/package/couch2pg).

-This version is built for medic/medic#3.0.0 and above.
-For replicating data from earlier versions of Medic, see the 2.0.x branch and associated tags.
+This version is built for medic/cht-core#3.0.0 and above.
+For replicating data from earlier versions, see the 2.0.x branch and associated tags.

 ## Installation Steps (if applicable)